-On behalf of South Tampa Law Group posted in divorce on Monday, February 4, 2019.
+On behalf of North Tampa Legal Group posted in divorce on Monday, February 4, 2019.

 Divorce is usually considered an issue for people in their 30s and 40s, though it can affect people of any age.
 Here in Florida and around the nation, researchers are seeing a rise in the numbers of people who file for divorce after turning 50.
 Though it is becoming more common, there are particular financial implications for people in this age group of which they need to be aware.